Vlad-Lopes/OracleOne/JavaScript/Readme.txt

-Esta pasta guarda os códigos do módulo JavaScript do meu pacote de cursos do Oracle ONE
+Esta pasta guarda os códigos do módulo JavaScript do meu pacote de cursos do Oracle ONE.